Best Lens for Wedding Photography | 2025

 Cons:

-A good 24-70mm lens should be a lens that does everything you could want to accomplish in that focal length, and the Canon RF 24-70mm f2.8L IS USM is all that and more.
-An absolutely outstanding workhorse for the mirrorless RF-mount system this lens is pin-sharp, equipped with fast Nano USM autofocus, and has excellent stabilisation that works in-tandem with the IBIS in compatible EOS R bodies.
-You can hardly ask for more when it comes to getting sharp shots.
+The Canon RF 24-70mm f2.8L IS USM is an absolutely outstanding workhorse for the mirrorless RF-mount system.
+It’s pin-sharp, equipped with fast Nano USM autofocus, and has excellent stabilisation that works in-tandem with the IBIS in compatible EOS R bodies.
+You can hardly ask for more when it comes to getting sharp shots at weddings, and that 24-70mm focal length — beloved by documentary photographers and newshounds — is a great catch-all for most subjects and situations you’ll come across on a wedding day.

 One slightly unexpected treat about this lens is also how good it is for close-ups.
-It can close-focus at distances as short as 21cm, and provides an impressive 0.30x magnification capability – so you can get nice and close to the rings before they go on the fingers.
+It can close-focus at distances as short as 21cm, and it provides an impressive 0.30x magnification capability.
+This means you can get nice and close to the rings before they go on the fingers, and pick out other details from the day to augment your imagery and provide a better service for your clients.
 Just be aware that it’s not a light lens, tipping the scales at around 900g.

 Pros: